groupvine/gv-doc/5-widgets/1-ewIntro.md

 </span> <!-- free -->

-* From the email Administrators and Editors can download up-to-date Email Widget detailed data to a spreadsheet.
+* All collected data is kept with the email in your feed, so at anytime, Administrators and Editors can download up-to-date Email Widget detailed data to a spreadsheet.
 Click [here](/5-widgets/3-ewManage.md?[LINK-QARGS-DOC]#gv-5widgets-3ewmanage-download) for details.

 * Recipients can respond and comment from their email without signing-in or clicking-through to a survey, online document, or “invitation site.”